nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_clinical_narrative.md

 {% include custom/section.warnbanner.html %}

 ## Clinical Narrative Section Content ##
 The Clinical narrative section carries details of the clinical narrative.
 Where possible, very brief.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>